redhat-developer/rpm-packaging-guide/source/general-background.rst

     EOF

-Each implementation of the ``Hello World`` example script will be created into a `gzip`_ compressed tarball which will be used to similate what an upstream project might release as it's source code to then be consumed and packaged for distribution.
+Each implementation of the ``Hello World`` example script will be created into a `gzip`_ compressed tarball which will be used to simulate what an upstream project might release as it's source code to then be consumed and packaged for distribution.